nirajanalytics-glitch/ecommerce-cash-tracker-dashboard/README.md

 2. Open in Power BI Desktop
 3. Explore the report pages and interact with slicers/filters
 4. Refer to `daily_cash_flow_maintenance.xlsx` for a breakdown of how each measure works
+5. Or simply view `ecommerce-cash-tracker-dashboard.pdf` for a quick static preview

 ## 📌 About This Project